top of page

 When painting walls or ceilings with emulsion or latex paint, both tools are often combined.
 The instrument should be tailored accordingly:

-The painted surface area where we paint, how smooth the wall is.
+The painted surface area we paint on, and how smooth the wall is.

-Paintbrushes are used when painting hard-to-reach places or where greater precision is required, along with electric switches, windows, and doors, when painting decorative figures, and cornices.
+Paintbrushes are used for painting hard-to-reach areas and those requiring greater precision, such as along electrical switches, windows, and doors, as well as for painting decorative figures and cornices.

-It should be borne in mind that the brushes, in addition to being of different sizes depending on the type of hair from which they are made, are also used for different paint emulsions to have a good result.
-Their application also depends on their shape; for example, the bevelled brush is used to cut walls and ceilings or two colours of paint, and the round brush is used to paint corners or to paint furniture.
+It should be borne in mind that, in addition to being of different sizes depending on the type of hair from which they are made, brushes are also used with different paint emulsions to achieve good results.
+Their applications also depend on their shapes; for example, the bevelled brush is used to cut walls and ceilings or to paint two colours, and the round brush is used to paint corners or furniture.

-Paint roller - The paint roller is used for painting large areas.
-When choosing it, the size also matters for the area of the painted wall and the type of fibre from which it is made.
+Paint roller - used for painting large areas.
+When choosing it, the size also matters, as does the area of the painted wall and the type of fibre from which it is made.

-The type of fibre must be consistent with the type of paint and how smooth or not the surface is to be painted.
+The type of fibre must be consistent with the type of paint and the surface's smoothness.

 The length of the fibre.
 With shorter fibre, smooth and medium-smooth bases are painted, while with long hair on the roller, rough bases are painted.